GerardoFesta/infozilla/README.md

 ![source code](docs/annotated_source.png)

-## Patches
+## Patches (Modified for the IGES project)

 Patches represent a small piece of software designed to update or fix problems with a computer program or supporting data.
-The mostly used format of patches is the unified diff format.
+The mostly used format of patches is the unified diff format, which is now(!) supported thanks to the IGES modifications (CR2 specifically).
+Previously, the only supported format was unified diff format with Index Line (which is still supported).
+Patches went through two CRs:

+-CR1 fixed many problems within patch recognition, mainly hunks recognition and patch correct detection and removal

+-CR2 implemented support to the unified diff format (without index line)

+More details are in the IGES_Documents folder, where test plan, modifications proposals and implementations are detailed.

 ![patches](docs/annotated_patch.png)

-## Enumerations and Itemizations
+## Enumerations and Itemizations (Modified for the IGES project)
 Enumerations and itemizations are used to list items, describe a chain of causality, or present a sequence of actions the developer has to take in order to be able to reproduce or fix a problem.
 They add structure to the description of a problem and  ease understanding.
+Enumerations went through one CR:

+-CR3 fixed several issues with the enumeration recognition, since previously, enumerations of the same type were not recognized correctly, multiple enumerations were put together under a single enumeration and the last element of an enumeration was not correctly deleted.

+More details are in the IGES_Documents folder, where test plan, modifications proposals and implementations are detailed.

 ![enumerations](docs/annotated_enum.png)